KonjikiNoYami1991/TnA/README.md

   - No subtitles of any kind, except TimedText (very rare and only used for 3GP).
   - Any other stream not listed above will be re-encoded according to the other parameters.
 - All videos will be resized if selected resolution of destination is lower than source, considering aspect ration.
 It'll never do any upscale.\
-For example, a video source with resolution 1280x720 will never be upscaled to 1600x900.\
+For example, a video source with resolution 1280x720 will never be upscaled to 1600x900, even selecting 900p for resolution.\
-So, don't try to.\
+So, don't try to.
 - Because there are videos with odd resolution, such as 1555x813 or one between width and height, because every compatibility profile is designed to reach standard encoding, this application will recalculate the destination resolution.\
 For example, if width is odd, it will be lowered by 1, the same for height.
--
+- While aspect ratio is greater than or equal to 1,333 (4:3), width will be used for resizing.\
+Instead, height will be used.

 ## Usage